Who to contact in a mental health crisis

 If you are in immediate risk of harm, call 999

-If you are not in immediate danger, but are in a mental health crisis and need help now, call
+If you are not in immediate danger, but are in a mental health crisis and need help now, call:

 • 111 and select the option for mental health support

-• The Samaritans – free on 116 123
+• Samaritans – free on 116 123

 If concerned about a child or young person under 18 years old in a mental health crisis:

-You could also contcat:
+You could also contact:

-• Calm – dedicated to preventing male suicide, call 0800 585858 or they have a webchat
+• Calm – dedicated to preventing male suicide, call 0800 585858 or use web chat

 • Shout – text SHOUT to 85258 for 24/7 text support